White Part of the Eye Swollen like Jelly

 Try today - $12

 Treatment for allergic conjunctivitis may include oral or topical antihistamines, cool compresses, and eye drops like over-the-counter artificial tears.
-An eye doctor may treat severe cases with a steroid eye drop.6
+Your eye doctor may treat severe cases with a steroid eye drop.6

 Putting It All Together